fireflysemantics/slice/projects/slice/README.md

 # @fireflysemantics/slice

 Lightweight Web Application State Management Built with `RxJS` and `Typescript` for creating central updates / `Observable` notifcations for Javascript applications.

-This API is designed to be as minimal as possible and should deliver the same features as other comparable frameworks with about 1/3 the lines of code.
+The API is designed to be as minimal as possible and should deliver the same features as other comparable frameworks with about 1/3 the lines of code.

-It offers two types of observable stores for your data:
+It offers two types of observable data stores:
 - Entity stores for structured entity like data (Customer, Product, User, ...)
 - Object store (Key value store) for unstructured data

 Even though we will be using Angular for prototype applications, it should work well for:
 - Single page applications
 - Progressive web applications
 - React applications
+- Node applications / Pure Javascript Applications
+- Mobile Applications

 ### Entity Stores